The Best Places to Donate Scrap Fabric in the US

 10. Local Recycling Programs

-Other Ways to Recycle Scrap Fabric
+Other Creative Ways to Use Scrap Fabric

 Donate To The Poor & Homeless Of South Florida